 Please keep us informed of any times that you will be unavailable and refrain from bidding on orders to ensure that we do not assign you work you can’t complete.
 Please also try to bear in mind any ongoing amendments, as these will be urgent and can’t be ignored.
 We need to be able to get in contact with you regularly; so as long as you let us know, it isn’t a problem.

 Our company has strict policies to ensure anyone suspected of handing in work as their own is blacklisted, meaning that they can’t place any future orders with us.
-All work we provide is to help a client understand the area they are studying, and can give them an idea of what to do when writing their own piece of work.
-We inform every client of the fair use policy, and the way in which the work should be used.
+All work we provide from you is to help a customer understand the area they are studying, and can give them an idea of what to do when writing their own piece of work.
+We inform every customer of the fair use policy, and the way in which your work should be used.
 Unfortunately, some do use the service incorrectly; as with any useful tool it can be misused.
 For more information on ethics, please click here.

 We’re pleased to announce that we have a remote workstation for exactly this purpose.
 If you are interested in a brief on the system which requires the use of SPSS but you don’t have this programme on your computer, then you can use the remote workstation to do the work that’s required.
 As long as you have the knowledge and skills to be able to complete the brief then we have no problem in offering you the remote workstation.
 Some of the programmes we have include SPSS, Minitab and Microsoft Project, among others.
 If this is something that would benefit you, please get in touch and book a timeslot.

-We expect you to have good access to sources, as they are very important when completing briefs.
-This is especially the case with your very first brief, as it will be quality checked more thoroughly than any other brief you complete.
+You need to have good access to sources, as they are very important when completing briefs.
 We encourage you to sign up to your former University’s Alumni association.
-However, we do offer a select number of researchers access to sources so please let us know if this is something that would be useful to you.
+However, we can also offer a select number of researchers access to sources so please let us know if this is something that would be useful to you.

-Depending on how much work you take on, you may wish to write for Academic Knowledge full-time.
-We do have researchers who work for us full time and some who work part-time alongside another job or other commitments.
-We wouldn’t recommend working full time with us immediately, as it depends on how much work is available and how much work you would realistically be able to take on.
+Depending on how much work you take on, you may wish to write with Academic Knowledge full-time.
+We do have researchers who work with us full time and some who work part-time alongside another job or other commitments.
+We wouldn’t recommend working full time with us immediately, as it depends on how much work we can secure at any given time and how much work you would realistically be able to take on.

-It is also worth mentioning that the work is very seasonal so while there is a lot of work for part of the year, there is less during our quiet periods, so it may not be a consistent source of income.
-If you are considering working for us full time, please contact the Researcher Relations team to discuss this further.
+It is also worth mentioning that the work is very seasonal so while there is a lot of work for part of the year, there is less during quieter periods, so it may not be a consistent source of income.
+If you are considering working with us full time, please contact the Researcher Relations team to discuss this further.

 We have an Amendments Department who deal with all customer amendments.
-Although we expect all work to be issue-free if it has passed through the Quality Check, the customer may not agree with this.
+Although we try to ensure that all of your work is issue-free through our Quality Check process, the customer may not agree with this.
 Sometimes they will have instructions which differ from the original ones that they supplied when placing the order.
-If this occurs, it may be a paid amendment.
+Remember that this is your customer at the end of the day and customer satisfaction should be a priority for you.
+If the customer requests extra or different work, it may be a paid amendment and if you feel this is appropriate, we will be on hand to negotiate a fee and delivery time-scale with the customer for you.

-As a company with competitive payment rates and an impressive client list, we expect the best from you.
+As an agency that secures very competitive payment rates and an impressive customer list, we expect the best from you.
+This reputation for high quality ensures that we are able to obtain great rates of pay for you from the customer.
 Every brief you complete should at least meet the level of the order and be within the word count (we allow 1% under or 10% over, unless otherwise specified).
-If the client has provided any special requirements or information that needs to be followed, this should also be done correctly.
+If the customer has provided any special requirements or information that needs to be followed, this should also be done correctly.
 All essential sources should be used and the work should be referenced correctly using the referencing style selected.

-We expect completely original work with absolutely no plagiarism.
-To ensure this is the case, every piece of work is scanned through our in-house software, as this is a very important guarantee that we uphold to our clients.
+Part of every order between yourself and customer is an expectation of completely original work with absolutely no plagiarism.
+To ensure this is the case, every piece of work is scanned through our in-house software to check this for you, as this is a very important guarantee that you need to uphold with your customers.
 This policy also prevents researchers from reusing work created in previous orders – this is self-plagiarism and isn’t acceptable.
 All work must be brand new and original.
+Failure to ensure this would potentially mean we have to refund your customer and you may be liable to them for a £5,000 plagiarism bond.
+We work for you to avoid any issues such as these but please don’t plagiarise so that you are not put at financial risk!

 We are always keen to try and get a researcher more work if they want it, and are happy to offer some tips.
 We advise that you have good access to sources (although this is something we can assist with if needed), are helpful when it comes to discussing briefs, and most importantly, produce an excellent standard of work!